King of the Road (song): History

 The crossover record reached number one on the Billboard US Country chart, number four on the Billboard Hot 100, and number one on the Easy Listening surveys.
 It was also number one in the UK Singles Chart and in Norway.
 Miller recalled that the song was inspired when he was driving and saw a sign on the side of a barn that read, "Trailers for sale or rent".
 This became the opening line of the song.

 In June 1966, Richard Pryor performed the song on the premiere episode of Kraft Summer Music Hall.

-A comic version by English entertainer Billy Howard, "King of the Cops", reached number on the British charts 1976.
+A comic version by English entertainer Billy Howard, "King of the Cops", reached number six on the UK Singles Chart.

 In 1987, R.E.M. covered the song and included it on their Dead Letter Office compilation album.
 Guitarist Peter Buck later commented, "If there was any justice in the world, Roger Miller should be able to sue for what we did to this song."

 "King of the Road" won Roger Miller five Grammy Awards at the 1966 8th Annual Grammy Awards Ceremony.
 It won for Best Contemporary (R&R) Single, Best Contemporary (R&R) Vocal Performance - Male, Best Country and Western Single, Best Country and Western Vocal Performance - Male & Best Country and Western Song.
 He also won a Grammy for Best Country and Western Album The Return of Roger Miller.

 Critical reception

 In 2024, Rolling Stone ranked the song at number 60 on its 200 Greatest Country Songs of All Time list.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.